apereo/cas/docs/cas-server-documentation/installation/Configuring-Servlet-Container.md

 #### Async Support

 In the event that an external servlet container is used, you MAY need to make sure it's configured correctly to support asynchronous requests in the event you get related errors and your container requires this.
-This is typically handled by setting `<async-supported>true</async-supported>` inside the container's main `web.xml`  file.
+This is typically handled by setting `<async-supported>true</async-supported>` inside the container's main `web.xml`  file (i.e. For Apache Tomcat, that would be `$CATALINA_HOME/conf/web.xml`).

 #### Async Logging